NCBI-Hackathons/deSRA/README.md

 `git clone https://github.com/NCBI-Hackathons/deSRA`

 # Future Development Plans
+The front end needs to make a call to get the job IDs.
+Currently the files are put in the /data folder, but they should go into the /jobid folder inside the /data folder.
+Write a service that creates the folder and returns the job ID, and start the bash script.
+Accept gene IDs in addition to gene names
+Support organism other than human

 ![alt text](https://user-images.githubusercontent.com/12971527/32507427-6280a0ba-c3b5-11e7-8ecb-d24365631596.png "Output page")
 ![alt text](https://user-images.githubusercontent.com/12971527/32507439-6a004156-c3b5-11e7-8298-ced875e54c36.png "alternative graph")

-  1. Accept HUGO gene names in addition to gene IDs
-  2. Support organisms other than human